 Get involved with your local mushroom club.

 As members of the West Virginia Mushroom Club, we participate in free group walks throughout the year and attend the annual mushroom foray.
-It’s a great way to network with folks that share our interest.
+It’s a great way to network with folks that share our interests.

 We also find it super helpful to be members of the West Virginia Mushroom Club Facebook group.
 We get to see what other people are finding in real-time and learn/verify mushroom identifications.